 Take a break in the lunch line

 Amongst the greatest and easiest ways to stay healthy is to pack a lunch and bring it to a function instead of constantly ordering out.
 One of the big drawbacks for some individuals to face is finding the time to actually pack a healthy lunch.
 To avoid waking up in the morning too tired and deciding to not prepare lunch, perhaps prepare your lunch the night before.
 Another method is to plan for the week ahead on Sunday.
-Make sure you shop at a fresh food store for your groceries.
+Save up some leftovers from your weekend trip to South Yarra’s luxury restraunt bistro.
 Cook anything you may want to bring and part it in Tupperware that is easy to catch in the morning prior to going.
 That gets rid of the hassle of everyday prep work.

 And if that is not enough to convince you, think about the fact that, normally, buying lunch daily prices workers approximately $2,000 annually, according to a survey conducted by Accounting Principals, which, Business Insider says is much more money than people spend on both commuting and java.
-That is $2,000 (minus the cost of groceries and real food for your home) back into your pocket.
+That is $2,000 (minus the cost of groceries and eating at expensive European eateries for your home) back into your pocket.
 So the lesson here: do not be afraid to brown bag it.

 Give up your chair